 7. Curly Undercut

-For those with curly hair, an unique style can be used to vary your style.
-Curls go very well with an undercut, and they can be styled a number of ways to combat the ordinary.
+For those with curly hair, a unique style can vary your style.
+Curls go very well with an undercut, and they can be styled in several ways to combat the ordinary.

 8. Blow Dry Men’s Undercut

-Using a blow dryer, you can create more volume and lift with the top length.
+You can create more volume and lift with the top length using a blow dryer.

 9. Temple Fade Undercut